Find Affordable College Courses

 1 Yearly Graduations

 The 16th most popular school in the country for graphic communication majors who are seeking their master's degree is George Mason University.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-The graphic communication program at George Mason University awarded 1 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 1 people received their master's degree in graphic communication from GMU.
+George Mason University graphic communication graduates who receive their master's degree go on to jobs earning a median salary of $38,373.

 Below are some popular majors that are similar to graphic communication that offer master’s degrees.